antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 #### Unix

-In contrary to Windows, we can't cache file length on Unix-like operating systems where the file locking is only [advisory](https://en.wikipedia.org/wiki/File_locking#In_Unix-like_systems), and there is no guarantee that the file length won't be changed by others.
+Unlike Windows, we can't cache file length on Unix-like operating systems where the file locking is only [advisory](https://en.wikipedia.org/wiki/File_locking#In_Unix-like_systems), and there is no guarantee that the file length won't be changed by others.

 Speaking of file locking, in .NET 6 preview 7 we have [added](https://github.com/dotnet/runtime/pull/55256) a possibility to disable it on Unix.
 This can be done by using `System.IO.DisableFileLocking` app context switch or `DOTNET_SYSTEM_IO_DISABLEFILELOCKING` environment variable.